matuteiglesias/journal/content/Dev/2025-05-02_Enhanced_Error_Handling_and_Timeout_Management.md

 ## 📅 2025-05-02 — Session: Enhanced Error Handling and Timeout Management

 **🕒 01:20–02:10**
-**🏷️ Labels**: error handling, timeout, AI kernel, LLM, Python
+**🏷️ Labels**: Error Handling, Timeout, Ai Kernel, LLM, Python
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to improve [[error handling]] and timeout management in various systems, including email triage and [[AI]] kernel servers.
+The session aimed to improve error handling and timeout management in various systems, including email triage and [[AI]] kernel servers.

 ### Key Activities
 - Analyzed error traces in the email triage system to identify causes of timeouts and failures.
 - Developed a systematic approach to diagnose and resolve timeout issues in [[AI]] kernel servers.
-- Implemented fixes for [[JSON]] output in chat functionalities and reconstructed [[debugging]] sessions for better structured output.
+- Implemented fixes for [[JSON]] output in chat functionalities and reconstructed debugging sessions for better structured output.
 - Standardized LLM tool-call interactions and addressed timeout issues in function calls.
 - Conducted a comparative analysis of agent architectures, leading to recommendations for unification.
 - Streamlined the `dogfood_champion.py` script for better performance.